ROBOTIS-GIT/emanual/docs/en/edu/ollo/lvl2_getting_started.md

 ---
 layout: archive
 lang: en
-ref: ollo_lvl2_getting_started
+ref: ollo_explore
 read_time: true
 share: true
 author_profile: false
-permalink: /docs/en/edu/ollo/lvl2_getting_started/
+permalink: /docs/en/edu/ollo/bugexplore/
 sidebar:
   title: OLLO Explore
-  nav: "ollo_lvl2"
+  nav: "ollo_explore"
 ---

 # [Introduction](#introduction)
 Create robots using the controllers and sensors.
 Through 12-session curriculum, learn scientific principle and physics theory such as power of robot, usage of sensors, speed and force, walking, and running etc. by experiment.

 `Note` For OLLO Explorer, the instructor will download the program.
-If you want to download and learn the program for yourself, you must purchase [USB Downloader(LN-101)][ln-101] separately.
-If you want to build and program your robots using more peripheral devices, please purchase OLLO [Inventor][inventor].
+If you want to download and learn the program for yourself, you must purchase [USB Downloader(LN-101)] separately.
+If you want to build and program your robots using more peripheral devices, please purchase OLLO [Inventor].
 {: .notice}